Postural Orthostatic Tachycardia Syndrome (POTS) – More Complex in Chronic Pain

 POT’s is a syndrome where one is unable to maintain blood pressure standing and so often faint – and is often associated with attacks of tachycardia.

 Finding this situation in a chronic pain patient, greatly complicates the situation, and makes pain recovery less likely.
-I find myself scratching my head about where to go.
+I find myself scratching my head about where to go because so many possible contributors.

 • Association of POTS with autonomic neuropathy brings up issue that certain Fibromyalgia cases have small fiber neuropathy.
 Autoimmune mechanisms are involved and question lies, which ones would respond to IV gamma globulins or Plasmaphoresis – certainly the ones with frank Chronic Demyelinating Inflammatory Polyneuropathy (CIDP) but what about milder forms?
 Prednisone steroid pulses work in early CRPS and could help some autonomic neuropathy (certainly in CIDP) – but when to try?
 Measuring certain antibodies might help but in some situations testing is rare or unavailable.